nayfin/tft/libs/crispr-forms/README.md

 [Interactive docs](https://stackblitz.com/github/nayfin/tft-documentation)

 ## Major Breaking changes v10.0.* => v10.1.0
+Apologies
+We are working toward enabling custom field controls and had to tighten up some of our models and naming conventions.
+Where it was possible we deprecated old names, and throw a warning but some configurations that worked in previous versions will break in v10.1.0.
 - Using FormGroup Config for SubGroups or itemConfig property of GroupListConfig
 - ControlName and ControlType are deprecated on FormGroup Config, will be removed in v11